wemiibidun/laravel_blog/README.md

 Project is: _Complete_

 ## Inspiration
-This project was inspired by [PedroTech's Tutorial](https://www.youtube.com/watch?v=BABUMRn47iQ&ab_channel=PedroTech) & [Konstantin Münster's Github page](https://github.com/konstantinmuenster/graphql-weather-api)
+This project was inspired by [Code with Dary's Tutorial](https://www.youtube.com/watch?v=HKJDLXsTr8A)

 ## Contact
 Created by [@wemiibidun](https://twitter.com/wemiibidun/).
 Feel free to contact me via wemiibidun@gmail.com